mahelbdlm/INT/modules/readme.md

 | ```pipe=connectDepth(1);```  | Connect with high accuracy for depth sensor  |
 | ```pipe=connectDepth(1,60);```  | Connect with high accuracy and 60 fps  |
 | ```pipe=connectDepth(0,60,640,480);```  | Connect without high accuracy, at 60 fps with width 640 and height 480  |

+## checkPath
+This function ensures the user has the right folder selected, or calculates the right relative path to this folder.
+If the user is outside the INT folder, or inside /folder2 when the path is /folder1/subfolder1, the function returns an error.